eps696/aphantasia/README.md

 ```
 This will first generate and save images for every text line (with sequences and training videos, as in single-image mode above), then render final video from those (mixing images in FFT space) of the `length` duration in seconds.

+There is `--keep X` parameter, controlling how well the next line/image generation follows the previous.
+By default X = 0, and every frame is produced independently (i.e. randomly initiated).
-By default, every frame is produced independently (randomly initiated).
-Instead, `--keep all` starts each generation from the average of previous runs; on practice that means similar compositions and smoother transitions. `--keep last` amplifies that smoothness by starting generation close to the last run, but that can make imagery getting stuck.
-This behaviour heavily depends on the input, so test with your prompts and see what's better in your case.
+Setting it higher starts each generation closer to the average of previous runs, effectively keeping the compositions more similar and the transitions smoother.
+Safe values are < 0.5 (higher numbers may cause the imagery getting stuck).
+This behaviour depends on the input, so test with your prompts and see what's better in your case.

 * Make video from a directory with saved *.pt snapshots (just interpolate them):
 ```